-- (4) If the passenger is 7 years old or older but under 16 years old: - (a) he or she must be restrained in a suitable approved child restraint that is properly adjusted and fastened; or - (b) he or she: - (i) must occupy a seating position that is fitted with a suitable approved seatbelt; and - (ii) must not occupy the same seating position as another passenger (whether or not the other passenger is exempt from wearing a seatbelt under rule 267); and - (iii) must wear the seatbelt properly adjusted and fastened.
+If a passenger is 7 years old or older, but is less than 16 years old:

+- (a) the passenger must be restrained in a suitable approved child restraint that is properly adjusted and fastened; or - (b) the passenger: - (i) must occupy a seating position that is fitted with a suitable approved seatbelt; and - (ii) must not occupy the same seating position as another passenger (whether or not the other passenger is exempt from wearing a seatbelt under rule 267); and - (iii) must wear the seatbelt properly adjusted and fastened.

-Note In relation to paragraph (b) (iii), subrule (4E) permits an approved child safety harness to be worn instead of the sash part of a lap and sash seatbelt.
+Note: In relation to paragraph (b) (iii), rule 266J permits an approved child safety harness to be worn instead of the sash part of a lap and sash seatbelt.